nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ## Product scope
 ### Target user profile

-{Describe the target user profile}
 The target user group are creative writers.
 * Writers who enjoy digitally typing up their works and thus can integrate using our CLI based app into their workflow
 * Writers who enjoy creating short pieces but lack the organisation to do so

 ### Value proposition

-{Describe the value proposition: what problem does it solve?}
 The application aims to provide the writer with the following services:
 * Provide them with an organised way to store and select their plot ideas which may be otherwise abandoned
 * Provide them with customised prompt suggestions to inspire them to write